EDF Filing Guide: What Changes in 2026 for Exporters

 What does this mean for you?

-From Oct 2026, thereβs just one form for all exports, the EDF.
-Goods, software, services, everyone files the same thing.
-RBI hasnβt confirmed how service exporters will file yet (portal, email, or paper).
+RBI hasn't confirmed how service exporters will file yet (portal, email, or paper).
 Check with your bank as Oct 2026 gets closer.

 EDF vs SOFTEX vs SDF, quick comparison